 A home health agency is permitted to employ the subject of the criminal records check conditionally pending the results of the check.
-If the subject of the check is to hold a position involving direct care to an older adult or a position involving both direct care to an older adult and the care, custody, and control of children, the conditional employment must terminate if the results of the check, other than the results of any request for information from the FBI, are not obtained within 60 days of the date the request for the check is made.16 The bill reduces to 30 the number of days the conditional employment may continue.
+Under prior law, if the subject of the check was to hold a position involving direct care to an older adult or a position involving both direct care to an older adult and the care, custody, and control of children, the conditional employment was required to terminate if the results of the check, other than the results of any request for information from the FBI, were not obtained within 60 days of the date the request for the check was made.16 The act reduces to 30 the number of days the conditional employment may continue.